An index theorem for Z/2-harmonic spinors branching along a graph: Analysis of when is an admissible graph

 Restricting the cross-sectional space $L^2(S)$ and allowing regularity in the $\rho$ direction, as well as a weight function, we obtain the family of spaces

 This is complete with respect to the graph norm

-This definition is local near each vertex, but can obviously be combined with $H^1_e \cap \calD_{\max}$ functions away from the edges which satisfy the boundary equation.
-Thus a section which lies in this domain satisfies the $\calT_\psi$ boundary conditions along the interior of each edge, and decays at the rate $\rho^\mu$ at each vertex.
+This definition is local near each vertex, but can obviously be combined with $H^1_e \cap \calD_{\max}$ functions away from the vertices which satisfy the boundary equation.
+Thus a section which lies in this domain satisfies the $\calT_\psi$ boundary conditions along the interior of each edge, and decays at the rate $\rho^{\mu-3/2}$ at each vertex, cf.\ Proposition \ref{4.19} below.
 Observe that we have defined these spaces carefully so that

 is bounded.
 One very important aspect is that the restriction of $\Dirac$ to a neighborhood of any vertex takes the form \eqref{Dircps}, but where the cross-sectional operator $\widehat{\Dirac}$ is now self-adjoint given this choice of boundary conditions.
 In particular, this realization of $\widehat{\Dirac}$ has discrete spectrum.